X

 • the writing often fades by the end of the season

-Black metal plant labels are written on with Sharpie paint pens and last all season (or all year).
+When I use the black metal plant labels and write on them with Sharpie paint pens, they last all season (or all year).

 The best way to label garden plants should be reusable

-I love using these aluminum labels that are easy to emboss with a ballpoint pen for trees and long-lived plants in the garden.
+For long-lived trees and plants, I love using these aluminum labels that are easy to emboss with a ballpoint pen.
+Learn more about labeling trees in this guide.

 The Best Way to Label Garden Plants

 However, many of my garden plants are annuals.
 The plants change each season.
-After the current plant is removed, a different plant will be in that spot.
+After removing the current plant, a different plant will be in that spot.
 Chances are you will plant a different variety of tomatoes or peppers next time and need a different label for the new type of plant.

 Subscribe to the newsletter for gardening tips and seasonal advice sent to your inbox every week.